MikolajM1999/expensify-app-react/readme.md

 # Git Commands
-1. git init - Create a new git repo
+1. git init - Create a new git repository
 2. git status - View the changes to your project code
 3. git add - Add files to staging area
 4. git commit - Creates a new commit with files from staging area
 5. git log - View recent commits

-adding:
+# adding:
 1. git status
 2. git add .
 3. git status